-Do you pay too much for DirecTV?
+Looking for an antenna that replaces cable or DirecTV?
+Do you pay too much for DirecTV or cable?
 This tutorial will show you how to cut the cord and switch over to an HDTV antenna to pull over-the-air (OTA) channels for free.
-This OTA setup also includes streaming channel options too.
+This setup also includes streaming channel options too.
 We saved over $220 a month when we decided to cut the cord and replace our satellite dish with an HDTV antenna.
-Follow my steps below to switch from DirecTV to an antenna and start saving money:
+Follow my steps below to switch from DirecTV and install an antenna and start saving money:

 Equipment needed to start

 Mandatory equipment needed:

 - HDTV Antenna – I purchased the RCA Outdoor Antenna with a 70-mile range for less than $50

 - RG6 Coaxial Cable – You will need cabling to run from your antenna to your connection in the house

 - Coaxial Cable Splitters – You will need these to replace any DirecTV SMW adapters or splitters

 - Roku Premiere Streaming box

 - Amazon FireTV Stick